Faculty with Plant Breeding Programs

 walker

-ANDY WALKER – Grape
+Emeriti Faculty: ANDY WALKER – Grape

 Dr. Walker has been a faculty member of the Department of Viticulture and Enology since 1989, the same year he began breeding grapes.
 His research program focuses on developing new rootstocks with resistance to fanleaf, dagger and root-knot nematodes and phylloxera.
 Read more